A Statistical Hypothesis Testing Framework for Data Misappropriation Detection in Large Language Models: A Statistical Hypothesis Testing Framework

 Theorem \ref{hypo-minimax-fixed} essentially transforms the hypothesis testing problem into a minimax optimization problem, by showing that the two problems are equivalent under the worst case of NTP distribution $\mathbf{P}_1,\mathbf{P}_2,\cdots,\mathbf{P}_n$.
-The restriction we put on the NTP distributions is rather general, which only needs $\mathbf{P}_t \in \mathcal{P}$ for all $t$ for some distribution class.
-Consequently, we turn to the following optimization problems for complete and partial inheritance, respectively,

-We provide the detailed solutions to these minimax optimization problems later in Sections \ref{sec:gumbel} and \ref{sec:redgreen} for specific watermarking techniques.
+Consequently, we turn to the following optimization problems for complete and partial inheritance, respectively, We provide the detailed solutions to these minimax optimization problems later in Sections \ref{sec:gumbel} and \ref{sec:redgreen} for specific watermarking techniques.

 We next consider the setting of minimizing the sum of type I and type II errors,